BlogDetection

 A rule that catches what matters

 Good rules describe behavior, not strings.
-'A shell process, with a TTY, inside a container' is robust — it doesn't care whether the attacker used bash, sh, or busybox.
-Match on process lineage and container context, and emit fields you'll actually need during triage.
+'A shell process, with a TTY, inside a container' is robust — it does not care whether the attacker used bash, sh, or busybox.
+Match on process lineage and container context, and emit fields you will actually need during triage: user, container name, parent process, full cmdline.

 rules.d/shell.yaml